marcantonyw/agoraphobia/src/content/agoraphobia.md

 **Cognitive defusion** means creating some mental distance.
 Widening your view.
 Stepping back.
 Detaching.
 Watching the thought instead of *being* the thought.

-In the [DARE response method](https://www.dareresponse.com/), **D stands for Defuse** in a different way—like defusing a bomb.
-Defuse the threat by saying "ok...and?" to every fear.
+The D In the [DARE response method](https://www.dareresponse.com/), stands for Defuse in a different sense-like defusing a bomb.
+You defuse a threat by calling it's bluff, like this:

 > Your throat feels like it's closing?
 > Nope.
 It just *feels* like that.
 That's a specific medical condition you don't have.
 It feels a little tight, ok and?